danriti/moleskine/travis-deploy-pypi/README.md

 As it turns out, python-traceview is already [using][5] Travis CI, but only for [running tests][6] against changes in the repository.
 So before we get into using Travis CI for deployment, lets talk about how we want to augment the release process.
-Since the python-traceview library uses Github, we using pull requests to introduce changes to the library.
+Since the python-traceview library uses Github, we are using pull requests to introduce changes to the library.
 Thus, I want to update the process to go something like this:

 1. Developer submits a pull request against the repository that introduces a new feature or bug fix